cans/ssh-harness/README.md

 The great thing is that **it does not matter** that e.g.
-``/path/to/some/repository`` is a *Git repository* and ``/path/to/another/repository`` is a *Subversion directory* !
-Routing the request to the appropiate vcs is what vcs-ssh does for you.
-One public key is sufficient to access as many repositories as you need ! whatever
+``/path/to/some/repository`` is a *Git repository* and ``/path/to/another/repository`` is a *Subversion repository* !
+Routing your request to the appropiate vcs is what ``vcs-ssh`` does for you.
+One public key is sufficient to access as many repositories as you need !